-Detail points, in 3D, can be included with the polylines for panelling.
+Detail points, in 3D, can be included with the polylines for paneling.
 They should be drawn as ordinary points, placed close to the local surface of the polys.
-During panelling an annotation mark will be added the correct 2D place.
-This feature can be used to position artwork, define cutouts, etc. Optionally, if the points are coloured, the annotation marks can be joined together to form a detail poly.
-Several different joined up sets can be defined by using different point colours.
-Points of the same colour are only joined if they are separated by half the panel length, so detail on two panel corners can be regarded as separate, even if they have the same colour.
+During paneling an annotation mark will be added the correct 2D place.
+This feature can be used to position artwork, define cutouts, etc. Optionally, if the points are colored, the annotation marks can be joined together to form a detail poly.
+Several different joined up sets can be defined by using different point colors.
+Points of the same color are only joined if they are separated by half the panel length, so detail on two panel corners can be regarded as separate, even if they have the same color.